 This is the cheapest way to purchase train tickets because you can take advantage of current promotions and discounts — so you’re paying the same price as the Europeans.
 And remember, the earlier you buy, the cheaper the tickets (on most high-speed and long-distance tickets).

 Theoretically, all you need to do is purchase the ticket via the website and then collect the tickets at the train station or print your tickets at home.
-Some sites will send an electronic ticket to your smartphone.
+Most sites will now send an electronic ticket to your smartphone.
 Sometimes you’ll need the same credit card you used to purchase the ticket in order to collect your tickets.

 Note: You’ll need a card with a chip if you want to pick up your ticket from a machine.
 If you have a standard “swipe” card, you’ll have to go to the service desk.

 Most rail service websites function well and are fairly straightforward.
 And most have an English language option — additionally, Google Chrome will auto-translate foreign websites if you can’t speak the language.
 However, some websites are plagued with bugs and are designed terribly.